Select the program you want to see the current schedule and to register or apply.

 Lean Six Sigma is a business and data-driven, disciplined approach to reducing waste and minimizing defects in any type of process (be it manufacturing or services).
 Lean Six Sigma focuses on reduction of waste, increased profitability, and customer satisfaction.

-“As a Boeing program manager I utilize tools from the LSS program frequently when interfacing with hourly employees, salary employees, managers, mid-level managers and executives.
+“As a Boeing program manager I utilized tools from the LSS program frequently when interfacing with hourly employees, salary employees, managers, mid-level managers and executives.
+I was able to bring what I learned in a manufacturing environment to my new position at Seattle City Light.
 I bring practical experience and interaction to class when teaching.
 I firmly believe in what I teach and sincerely care about the professional success of my students,” LSS instructor Nathan Navarro said.
 Read more...
 Lean Six Sigma Green and Black Belt certificates are now APPROVED FOR VA BENEFITS and WORKSOURCE funding.
 Register or Apply Now!

 Value Stream Mapping is a team-based process improvement technique used to evaluate and document current processes and design and generate a plan for a desired future state.
 This in-depth course is designed for Lean Six Sigma coaches, managers and leaders seeking a more structured approach to transforming and improving processes in a wide range of businesses and organizations.
 Register Now!